Skip to Content

 Faux moth under-wings

-Putting the Upcycled Denim & Fabric Moths Together
+Putting the Fabric Moths Together

 Playing around with wing combinations.

-Then I placed the body on top of one of the scrap fabric wings and stuck the underwings to the body.
-Ideally, the wings should stick to the sides of the body, so they are slightly raised.
+Then, I placed the body on top of one of the scrap fabric wings and stuck the underwings to the body.
+Ideally, the wings should stick to the sides of the body so they are slightly raised.

 Gluing the wing to the body